 Perhaps the most important concept to understand is known as the “glide path”.
 This design feature determines how much of the fund assets are invested in stocks as the target date of retirement approaches.
-A glide path “to” the date of retirement gradually reduces exposure to stocks up to the specified year of retirement and then typically levels off at a stock allocation around 30%.
+A glide path “to” the date of retirement gradually reduces exposure to stocks up to the specified year of retirement and then typically levels off at a stock allocation of around 30%.
 A glide path “through” the targeted retirement date typically maintains a decreasing allocation to stocks through the date of retirement plus 20-30 or more years covering average life expectancy in retirement.
 A “through” glide path often, but not always, maintains a 25-30% allocation to stocks in the later years.
 The spot where the glide path levels off is called the “landing point”.

-There are a few potential drawbacks to using target date funds:
+There are a few potential drawbacks to using target-date funds:

 - There is no standard definition from company to company for the design of the glide paths.

 - Target date funds assume all investors have the same financial needs and risk tolerance.